FredKSchott/snowpack/README.md

 - Connect your favorite tools with [third-party plugins.](https://www.snowpack.dev/posts/2020-05-26-snowpack-2-0-release/#build-plugins)

 **💁 More info at the official [Snowpack website ➞](https://snowpack.dev)**

+## Community

+[Join the Pika Discord](https://discord.gg/rS8SnRk) for discussion, questions about Snowpack or related Pika projects, or to show off what you’re working on!

 ## Create Snowpack App (CSA)